eromatiya/the-glorious-dotfiles/README.md

 ### Customize titlebars

-I designed the titlebar module to allow the user to customize its position on the client.
+The titlebar module is quite flexible.
+You can set the titlebar's position, color, and size for each client by setting its class.

 <img src="https://github.com/manilarome/Glorious-Dotfiles/blob/master/screenshots/modules/custom-titlebars.png">